Beyond calibration: estimating the grouping loss of modern neural networks: ImageNet

 \section{ImageNet}

 ImageNet-1K (ILSVRC2012) \citep{deng2009imagenet} is a classification dataset for computer vision with 1\,000 classes.
 Networks studied in this article are pre-trained on the training set of ImageNet-1K, comprising 1.2 million samples.
 Models' architectures and weights are available on PyTorch v0.12 \citep{Paszke2019}.
 We evaluated the networks on ImageNet variants' ImageNet-R and ImageNet-C (\autoref{sec:app:imagenet-r},~\ref{sec:app:imagenet-c}) as well as the validation set of ImageNet-1K (\autoref{sec:app:imagenet-1k}).
+We work in the high-level feature space of the networks, \ie{} the output space of the penultimate layer (embedding space).\looseness=-1

 For each of ImageNet-R, ImageNet-C and the validation set of ImageNet, we plot the grouping diagrams of each network with and without post-hoc recalibration, obtained with a balanced decision stump.
 For each network, if several versions are available, we study both the smallest and the best performing one on the validation set of ImageNet-1K (usually the largest version).
 For ImageNet-R we also provide the grouping diagrams obtained with a 2-cluster $k$-means.
+Each experiment is detailed in \autoref{sec:app:imagenet-r},~\ref{sec:app:imagenet-c} and \ref{sec:app:imagenet-1k}.